EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Method

 \subsubsection{Memory Storage}

-The memory storage is responsible for persistently recording historical repair knowledge in two complementary forms, in alignment with the Dual Memory System: \textit{episodic memory} and \textit{semantic memory}.
-After the program repair module processes a new issue, the memory module collects the complete repair trajectory, which consists of all detailed artifacts associated with that specific repair instance, including the issue description, reproduction scripts, candidate patches, and the test execution results before and after each patch is applied.

-\textbf{Demonstration Extraction.} For each trajectory, {\tool} extracts issue-specific demonstrations for both the test agent and the patch agent.
-Specifically, two types of demonstrations are extracted: (1) \texttt{(input, success output)} pairs, representing effective repair attempts, and (2) \texttt{(input, failed output, feedback, success output)} tuples, which document failed attempts, their execution results, and the subsequent corrected versions.
-The failed/success output refers to whether the script successfully reproduces the issue or whether the patch successfully passes the reproduction script.
-Finally, all extracted demonstrations are stored in episodic memory.
+After the program repair module processes a new issue, the memory module collects the complete repair trajectory, which consists of all detailed artifacts associated with that specific repair instance, including the issue description, reproduction scripts, candidate patches, and the test execution results before and after each patch is applied. {{\tool} begins by extracting issue-specific demonstrations for both the test agent and the patch agent, which are stored in episodic memory.
+Specifically, for each trajectory, it collects two types of demonstrations: (1) \texttt{(input, successful output)} pairs, representing successful repair attempts, and (2) \texttt{(input, failed output, feedback, successful output)} tuples, capturing failed attempts along with their outputs, feedback, and corrected versions.
+The successful/failed output refers to whether the test script successfully reproduces the issue (as determined by the LLM) or whether the patch passes the reproduction test.
+All collected demonstrations are ultimately stored in episodic memory.}

-\textbf{Insight Summarization and Update.} To maintain the semantic memory, which stores high-level natural language insights, {\tool} performs a summarize-and-update process at the conclusion of each repair attempt.
-We instruct the LLM to analyze the full repair trajectory and explain why specific attempts to reproduce the issue or generate a patch succeeded or failed, thereby generating reflective insights that could include general repair strategies, common failure causes, and successful repair heuristics.
-The newly summarized insights are then compared against the existing insights stored in semantic memory, and {\tool} applies up to three operations to update the stored insights.
-Each operation is chosen from one of three options: (1) \texttt{ADD}, to introduce a new insight if it presents a novel or valuable observation; (2) \texttt{REMOVE}, to eliminate contradictory, outdated, or redundant insights; or (3) \texttt{EDIT}, to merge, generalize, or refine overlapping insights for greater clarity and utility.
-We also limit the maximum number of insight entries for each agent; if this limit is reached, {\tool} must \texttt{REMOVE} an existing insight before \texttt{ADD}ing a new one.
+{Then, {\tool} performs a summarize-and-update process to maintain the semantic memory, which stores high-level natural language insights.
+We prompt the LLM to analyze the complete repair trajectory and explain why specific attempts to reproduce the issue or generate a patch succeeded or failed.
+This generates reflective insights that may include general repair strategies, common failure causes, and effective heuristics.
+The newly generated insights are compared with those already stored in semantic memory, and {\tool} updates the memory by applying up to three operations: (1) \texttt{ADD}, to introduce a novel or valuable insight; (2) \texttt{REMOVE}, to discard contradictory, outdated, or redundant information; and (3) \texttt{EDIT}, to merge, generalize, or refine overlapping insights for improved clarity and utility.
+To maintain a manageable memory size, we impose a maximum number of insight entries per agent.
+When this limit is reached, {\tool} must first \texttt{REMOVE} an existing insight before applying a new \texttt{ADD}.}